 Freeze Your Inventory

-To begin the process of a Physical Inventory from a software standpoint, all inventory in the associated warehouse must be frozen.
+To begin the process of a Physical Inventory count from a software standpoint, all inventory in the associated warehouse must be frozen.
 You can then run a report on the frozen inventory, which provides the data you will use to compare your inventory count to that day.

 Enter with Barcodes or Count Sheets

 Large organizations that use barcoding in their warehouses will do so for the actual count.
 This saves a lot of time and reduces errors.
 Barcodes will capture the Storage Location, Product Number, Serial Number, Description, and Stock Quantity.
 For smaller businesses not utilizing barcode technology, create an organizational document to record the information mentioned above.
 It is recommended that you count and record information on the individual items in a location.
 Then follow up with a bulk count of pieces in that area to confirm the quantities.
 Retailers using barcode scanners often have someone spot-checking areas throughout the day using the count sheets.

 During the count you may discover that some items you thought were available to sell to customers have actually sustained damages.
 It is recommended that you use a specific “As-Is” reason code to clearly mark any damages you find within your software system.

 Enter The Data

 The next step is to enter the data you counted into your software system.
 Inventory software should have a program to enter counts from a Physical Inventory.
 This information will be updated automatically with barcoding.
-If you are conducting the Physical Inventory manually, you want to be very careful to enter the data correctly into your system.
+If you are conducting the Physical Inventory count manually, you want to be very careful to enter the data correctly into your system.

 Next, you will run a comparison between the counted information and frozen inventory within your system.
 Review the quantities as well as the cost of the inventory.
 The cost comparison can either use the average cost of a piece or the exact cost depending on how you have your system’s settings configured.
 From here you have the knowledge to determine how significant your inventory variance is.